 The UKADR conference provides a forum for UK researchers to network across disciplinary fields and to interact with research funders, national and local government and charitable organisations operating in the UK and internationally.
 International researchers are welcome to attend.

-Calls for individual papers are now open.
+Calls for individual papers has now closed.

-Propose a panel session
+Propose a panel session (now closed)

 We are also now inviting panel proposals for the conference.
 Submission gudelines are as follows: